Conversation with Hernán Sen, CEO of Dandy

 At 20 you were already working for the biggest agency in Argentina.
 You didn’t have much rotation between agencies -which is unusual- and also, still very young, you decided to carry out your personal project.
 What would you say are the highlights of your career?

 My first job was in Capurro.
-As soon as I entered, the agency made a killing with “La semana de la dulzura” campaign.
+As soon as I entered, the agency made a killing with the “La semana de la dulzura” campaign, or “The week of sweetness”.
 For me, it was interesting to find out that it wasn’t like any other campaign.
 “La semana de la dulzura” had been invented in the agency and we creatives had not come to this world just to come up with interesting concepts, we could also invent business where there was none.
 That realization, so early in my career, changed my vision of everything.

 How was it to upload the agency to the cloud?